shubhamAW/gcoejexamprep/computer/intro.md

-## This is editey by another person
+## This is editey by krushna sase
-update on 30/10/2022
+update on 31/10/2022